A Gentle Detox for SeniorsPosted By HarborChase on October 15, 2022

 The first step in any detox is to eliminate certain foods.
 These can be foods your body is slightly allergic to or highly processed foods.
 For example, white flour and white sugar are highly processed; substitute these products with whole wheat or natural options.
 Other foods that you should eliminate to detox are sugars, salts, and caffeine.

 Drinking 8 to 10 glasses of water a day is the most natural way to aid your body in detoxification.
 Your kidneys help remove waste from your body, and water aids in this process.
 Another form of detoxing in water can be with steaming in saunas, hot and cold showers, and bathing.

 Increase Certain Foods

-Certain fruits, especially organic fruit are a great addition to the diet for seniors to detox also.
+Certain fruits, especially organic fruit, are a great addition to a detox-focused diet.
 Organic fruit is free of chemicals and has a high liquid content which helps wash away toxins.
 Fruits to add specifically are berries, lemons, oranges, grapes, and limes.
-Adding these fruits to your diet will aid in detox, just be sure you are getting real fruit as juices are not a good substitute due to their high sugar content.
+Adding these fruits to your diet will aid in detox.
+Just be sure you are getting real fruit, as juices are not a good substitute due to their high sugar content.

 Exercising aids digestion and is a healthy way to detox naturally.
 This is due to the increase in internal temperature and the amount of blood flow to the organs.
 These reactions bring nutrients to the organs and cause your body to sweat, releasing toxins through the pores of the skin.